 - West of the Sierra Nevada mountains, via the valley (Bakersfield and Fresno).

-Let's take a close look at both options, beginning with the scenic route, as this is by far my favorite.
+Let's look closely at both options, beginning with the scenic route, as this is my favorite.

 Las Vegas-Yosemite: The Scenic Route

-This drive to Yosemite from Las Vegas takes 5 hours and 32 minutes, according to Google Maps and that's to the eastern entry point to Yosemite (near Lee Vining).
-I always add an hour to account for slower driving through scenic areas, bathroom stops etc.
+According to Google Maps, this drive to Yosemite from Las Vegas takes 5 hours and 32 minutes, and that's to the eastern entry point to Yosemite (near Lee Vining).
+I always add an hour for slower driving through scenic areas, bathroom stops, etc.

-1. Ashford Junction to Death Valley National Park
+1. Ashford Mill in Death Valley National Park

 2. Badwater Basin (Death Valley NP)

 We have a detailed post about the best things to do in Death Valley National Park.
-If you're driving in fall, you may want to spend some time hiking in the area too.
+If you're driving in the fall, you may also want to hike in the area.
 And if you want to take even longer, you could do this as a day trip from Las Vegas (itinerary available here).

 3. Furnace Creek Visitor Center (Death Valley NP)

-You can visit Furnace Creek Visitors Center website for more information about seasonally-available campsites, prices, and to schedule your stay.
+You can visit the Furnace Creek Visitors Center website for more information about seasonally available campsites and prices and to schedule your stay.

 4. Bishop, CA (Oldest Tree In The World)

-While on your way, why not visit another of California's natural wonders in Bishop?
+While on your way, why not visit Bishop, home to another of California's natural wonders?

 There's more to Bishop than its historic forest, however.
-Stop by and you’ll find restaurants, boutiques, and hotels that’ll make a day visit or overnight stay especially memorable.
+Find restaurants, boutiques, and hotels that make a day visit or overnight stay especially memorable.
 You can check out the town's website for additional information.